fessionalpro/wings-doc/src/8-radiant/8b-prop-tinytask.md

 ### wings.tiny.task.define[default].timing-beat

-`Integer`=`0`, the interval seconds of heartbeat, if the task's last_exec is more than 2 heartbeats away from now, it is considered as an exception. default auto to take rate or idle maximum, cron needs to specify it by itself, not use Default config.
+`Integer`=`0`, the interval seconds of heartbeat and health-check, not use Default config. it is considered as an exception if the last_exec is more than 2 heartbeats away from now.

+* `<0` - disable check
+* `0` - auto calculate,
+  - when cron, calc next_exec from last_exec,
+  - others, max rate and idle
+* `>0` - fixed positive seconds

 ### wings.tiny.task.define[default].during-from